How to Automate Your Email Program in 3 Steps

 The email relationship is particularly important for premium publishers, who rely on email to nurture and retain subscribers.
 Publishers can use data to target email subscribers with automated marketing emails based on the status of that reader.
 If a user hits their paywall limit for the month, an email asking the reader to subscribe may have more effect than one sent to a reader who hasn’t visited the site in a month.
 For those dormant readers, it might be more effective to drop the sales pitch and just direct them back to the site, where they can consume content and generate ad revenue.

 When you collect an email address, you gain a direct connection to your audience that allows you to communicate with them at any time.
 Don’t go silent on your audience; use this relationship to convert them into paying customers.

 Automate your newsletter creation.

 Major newspapers like the New York Times and the Washington Post boast dozens of newsletter products.
 Why so many?
-Isn’t email dead, gone the way of the silent film and Coke Zero?
+Isn’t email dead, gone the way of the silent film?
 Hardly!
 Publishers put work into their email programs because they know it works.
 Newsletters are the most effective tool for turning casual readers into subscribers.